Theinfection91/Ladderbot4/README.md

 ### (Merge 1)
 The second update to the **4.2.0 branch** introduces the **Modal Confirmation System**, which enhances critical operations by requiring users to confirm sensitive actions twice, ensuring case-sensitive accuracy.
 This system is applied to key operations like starting, ending, deleting leagues, and removing teams.
 Additional improvements include a more streamlined approach to handling the ladder lifecycle, with enhancements like resets for team stats at the start of a ladder and new results embeds at the end.
 A reusable handler class (`ModalInteractionHandlers`) was also created for better maintainability and scalability of modal processes.
 This update sets the stage for more interactive components in future releases.

+### (Merge 2)
+The third update introduces **Dynamic Challenge Rank Updates**, a feature that ensures challenge ranks remain accurate even after other teams report wins, causing rank changes.
+It also includes new methods for challenge rank validation and correction, improving the integrity of challenge data.

+### (Merge 3)
+The fourth update addresses **Duplicate Automated Messages** and improves JSON file handling, resolving issues where states were not properly loading after being cloned from the repository.
+Automated message processes now properly save and retrieve message IDs, preventing duplicates and ensuring a smoother user experience.

+---

+## What's New in 4.2.0 (Merge 3) - (01/18/2025)

+### Bug Fixes and Enhancements

+#### **Duplicate Automated Messages**
+- Added message ID fields to the `State` model, enabling the bot to track and edit existing automated messages for standings, challenges, and teams.
+- Automated messages are no longer duplicated.
+The bot now:
+  - Saves the message ID upon sending a new message.
+  - Edits the old message on startup instead of creating duplicates.
+- This improvement applies to all automated message types (standings, challenges, and teams).

+#### **JSON File Handling Fixes**
+- Fixed an issue where database JSON files were not loading after being cloned from the repository.
+This ensures seamless operation even after repo updates.

+---

+## What's New in 4.2.0 (Merge 2) - (01/17/2025)

+### Dynamic Challenge Rank Updates

+#### **Challenge Rank Validation**
+- Created a new `IsChallengeRankCorrect` method in `ChallengeManager` to validate whether a challenge's rank matches the team's current rank in standings.
+- Added logic to:
+  - Automatically correct mismatched ranks during `ReportWin` operations.
+  - Ensure rank integrity for both user commands and admin overrides.

+#### **Refactored Rank Correction Process**
+- Moved challenge rank correction logic into `ChallengeManager` for better modularity and maintainability.
+- Added functionality to check and correct ranks for teams with ongoing challenges, dynamically resolving discrepancies caused by reported wins affecting standings.

 ---

 ## What's New in 4.2.0 (Merge 1) - (01/14/2025)